-We implement the following cleaning and disinfection measures for frequently touched surfaces:
+We implement the following cleaning and disinfection measures for frequently touched surfaces: • Please see the sections entitled Healthy Hygiene the following procedures: • Please see the section entitled Safe Environment.

-Please see the sections entitled Healthy Hygiene Practices and Safe Environment.
+Practices and Safe Environment.

-Should we have a COVID-19 case in our workplace, we will implement the following procedures:
+Should we have a COVID-19 case in our workplace, we will implement